-During 2004-2008, breastfeeding rates in Hutt Valley DHB were consistently lower than the New Zealand average at <6 weeks, 3 months and 6 months of age.
-During 2008, breastfeeding rates at these ages were generally higher for European / Other and Asian women than for Māori or Pacific women.
-During this period, none of Hutt Valley DHB's largest ethnic groups achieved the MoH's breastfeeding targets of 74% at 6 weeks, 57% at 3 months and 27% at 6 months of age.
+In Auckland DHB during 2004-2008, breastfeeding rates were consistently higher than the New Zealand average at <6 weeks, 3 months and 6 months of age.
+While breastfeeding rates at <6 weeks and 3 months declined during this period, breastfeeding rates at 6 months were more static.
+During 2008, breastfeeding rates in Auckland DHB were highest for European women.
+In addition, only Auckland European women during this period achieved the MOH's breastfeeding targets of 74% at 6 weeks, 57% at 3 months and 27% at 6 months of age.